DidoMarchet/datocms-plugin-saleor/README.md

   <img src="https://user-images.githubusercontent.com/38940340/189491369-60e00b93-e36c-4bba-8fa5-cde74f2176fc.png" width="800" />
 </p>

 Now you can browse your Saleor products and variants searching them by name or sku.
-P

 The results shall be distinguished by specific tag: product or variant.